scribe-security/docs/docs/overview.md

 \>\> [Read more about SBOM](https://scribesecurity.com/sbom/)
 ### Integrity Validation and Open Source Authentication

- Scribe validates the integrity of your software build by tracking the hash value of every file from its origin to the built artifact.
+Scribe can validate the integrity of your source code by tracking the hash value of every file from its commit to the build pipeline.

-The origin of the files can be internal (from your organization), or from an external third party.
-For example:

-  - A code repo
-  - A package manager
-  - A container registry

 Scribe flags suspicious modifications while accounting for legitimate changes such as linting and compilation in the validation process.